masa-umich/zeppelin/README.md

 just build akron-app
 ```
 > [!NOTE]
-> You will need to build at least once before your editor will pick up on the libraries and intellisense.
+> You will need to build at least once before your editor will pick up on the libraries
+> and intellisense.

+This repository can also be used with the VSCode extension *Workbench for Zephyr*.
+After
+following the previous steps, open the ***workspace root***
+directory (the directory that *zeppelin* resides in).

 ## Development